Wounding Pin Tools

 -Gen5 cellular analysis used to quantify cell coverage within captured images.

-Many of our customers have used our pin tools to "wound" cell culture monolayers to study the effects of different wound-healing treatments.
-Initially our VP 408FH Replicator, VP 384FH Replicator, or Robotic Pin Tools converted to manual use with the BMPM-PAD-1; using a special Wounding Library Copier (VP 381NW, VP 381NW4.5 or VP 381NW5) they were used to make the wounds.
-For most applications, these wounding tools give good results, however, some customers who were using computerized image analysis programs needed the wounds to be more precisely localized.
-For these customers, we have developed specialized pin tools that have very tight tolerances in the floating fixture so that the wounds are precisely and consistently located in the same position in each well.
+Many of our customers have used our pin tools to "wound" cell culture monolayers and then study the effects of different treatments on wound healing.
+Initially our VP 408FH Replicator, VP 384FH Replicator or Robotic Pin Tools converted to manual use with the BMPM-PAD-1 plus a special wounding Library Copier (VP 381NW, VP 381NW4.5 or VP 381NW5) were used to make the wounds.
+For most applications, these wounding tools give good results.
+However, some customers who were using computerized image analysis programs needed the wounds to be more precisely localized.
+For these customers, we have developed specialized pin tools that have very tight hole tolerances in the floating fixture so the wounds are precisely and consistently located in the same position in each well.
 These wounding series pin tools (our “W” and “WP” pin tools) are illustrated on this page.

 A recent addition to our line of wounding pin tools are pins with a 0.05 mm layer of Parylene deposited as a soft lining on the pin tips using a vapor deposition process.
-Each pin now acts as “eraser” to remove the cell monolayer without scratching the plastic well surface under the monolayer.
+Each pin now acts as an “eraser” to remove the cell monolayer without scratching the plastic well surface under the monolayer.
 Another new innovation and problem solved only from V&P Scientific.